 The Tuvatu Gold Project is located 17 km from the Nadi International Airport on the main island of Viti Levu in Fiji.
-Discovered in 1987, Tuvatu is a high grade, low sulphidation, epithermal gold deposit hosted inside a South Pacific style volcanic caldera.
-The deposit occurs along the Viti Levu lineament, Fiji's own corridor of high grade gold deposits.
+Discovered in 1987, Tuvatu is a high grade, low sulphidation, epithermal gold deposit situated upon the Viti Levu lineament, Fiji's own corridor of high grade gold deposits.
 Tuvatu is situated upon a 5 hectare footprint inside a larger 384 hectare mining lease.
-The project contains numerous high grade prospects proximal to Tuvatu, at depth, and up to 1.50 km along strike from the resource area, giving near-term production potential and further discovery upside inside of one of Fiji's underexplored volcanic goldfields.
+The project contains numerous high grade prospects proximal to Tuvatu, at depth, and up to 1.50 km along strike from the resource area, giving near-term production potential and further discovery upside inside of one of Fiji's largest and underexplored volcanic goldfields.